customerio/customerio-node/README.md

 - `to`: the email address of your recipients
 - an `identifiers` object containing the email and/or `id` of your recipient.
 If the person you reference by email or ID does not exist, Customer.io creates them.
 - a `message_data` object containing properties that you want reference in your message using Liquid.
-- You can also send attachments with your message.
-Use `attach` to encode attachments.
+- You can also send attachments with your message with `attach`, but you need to read the file to a buffer (with `fs.readFileSync`, for example); you cannot attach raw, base64-encoded data directly from a variable.

 Use `sendEmail` referencing your request to send a transactional message.
 [Learn more about transactional messages and `SendEmailRequest` properties](https://customer.io/docs/transactional-api).